Urdu in Aurangabad: Eighteenth century

-Under the influence of Wali Aurangabadi’s progressive trends in the Ghazal form; some of the poets of Aurangabad also attempted it.
+Under the influence of Wali Aurangabadi’s progressive trends in the Ghazal form, some of the poets of Aurangabad also attempted it.
 Some of the contemporaries of Wali, viz., Mirza Dawood, Muhammad Mah Mehram and others belonged to Aurangabad.
 Dawood was one of them who pushed forward the literary movement.
 He belonged to this period.
 He died in 1195 AH.
 Mehram was the son of Nawab Shujaat Khan, the Subedar of Berar.
 He died in 1166 AH.

 Balaji Trimbak Naik Zarra was also a good poet of the later half of this period.
 He composed poetry in Ghazal form and Marsiya as well.
 He was the pupil of Mirza Jan Rasa.
 His Dizoan is preserved in the Asifiya Library.
 In one of his Ghazals, he has mentioned some of the poets of Aurangabad such as Zia, Jaffer, Yakdam, Syed, Raza and others.

-During this period several poets from Burhanpur also settled at Aurangabad.
-One of them viz., Asi deserves a mention.
+During this period, several poets from Burhanpur also settled at Aurangabad.
+One of them, viz.
+Asi, deserves a mention.
 Asi was in the service of Asaf Jah I. He died in 1172 AH.
 Besides Ghazals, he has left behind him two mathnavis, Khulasatul Maarif and Anwa-ul-Ulus.

 In the second half of the 18th century, the Deccan produced Siraj, a poet of extraordinary calibre.

 Siraj Aurangabadi was born at Aurangabad in 1127 AH.
 Right from his young age, he was inclined towards Sufism.
 He was held in high esteem in the circle of Sufis.
-Up to 1147 AH he composed poems in Persian but afterwards he was inclined towards Urdu poetry.
+Up to 1147 AH, he composed poems in Persian, but afterwards he was inclined towards Urdu poetry.
 He died in 1177 AH.
-He has left behind him a mathnavi Bostan-i-Khyal and a collection of Ghazals.
-Bostan-i-Khyal is the last longest mathnavi of the Deccan.
+He has left behind him a mathnavi, Bostan-i-Khyal and a collection of Ghazals.
+Bostan-i-Khyal is the longest mathnavi of the Deccan.
 It portrays the true picture of his emotional love, the feeling that dominates the heart.
 It deals with Sufism.
 He had also compiled a small collection of Persian poetry by the name of Diwanha.
-A number of poets have benefited by his craftsmanship and talent.
-Some of them viz., Khwaja Inayatulla Futuwat (1223 AH), Khwaja Abulbarkat Ishrat (1187 AH), Syed Ashraf Ali Faza (1195 AH), Mirza Mughal Kamtar (1183 AH), Lala Jaikishan Bejan, Muhamed Raza Beg Raza and Mirza Muhammedjani are worth mentioning.
+Several poets have benefited from his craftsmanship and talent.
+Some of them, viz.
+Khwaja Inayatulla Futuwat (1223 AH), Khwaja Abulbarkat Ishrat (1187 AH), Syed Ashraf Ali Faza (1195 AH), Mirza Mughal Kamtar (1183 AH), Lala Jaikishan Bejan, Muhamed Raza Beg Raza and Mirza Muhammedjani are worth mentioning.